cablehead/luajit-bundle/README.md

 to describe all the Lua modules which should be linked with the binary.

 It'd be great if this could just be installed with luarocks.
 I'm a complete Lua newb though.
-Is it possible to distributed runnable commands with luarocks?
+Is it possible to distribute runnable commands with luarocks?